 Our vision is healthy, safe and productive working lives.
 We understand that many businesses are going through a difficult period with the effects of the COVID-19 pandemic.
 With this in mind, the SafeWork NSW Awards program for 2020 has shifted focus.

-The Awards program for 2020 will focus on recognising NSW businesses who can demonstrate an ‘outstanding work health and safety response to the changed working environment due to COVID-19’.
+Category 1 - Outstanding work health and safety response to the changed working environment due to COVID-19

 Applications close midnight Sunday 9 August.

 Read the terms and conditions below before you complete your application.